Ethan Schilte-Brown: Early life

-Schilte-Brown was born on 1 June 2005.
+Schilte-Brown was born on June 1, 2005.
 Born in Richmond, Virginia, United States, he is the son of Canadian soccer coach Denise Schilte-Brown.

 Club career

 As a youth player, Schilte-Brown joined the youth academy of American side Tampa Bay United.
-Ahead of the 2023 season, he signed for Canadian side HFX Wanderers, where he made zero league appearances and scored zero goals.
-The same year, he signed for Scottish side Kilmarnock, before being sent on loan to Scottish side Cumnock Juniors.
+Ahead of the 2023 season, he signed for Canadian side HFX Wanderers.
+Later the same year, he signed for Scottish side Kilmarnock, before being sent on loan to Scottish side Cumnock Juniors.

-Following his stint there, he was sent on loan to Scottish side Albion Rovers, where he made ten league appearances and scored zero goals.
-Subsequently, he was sent on loan to Scottish side Dumbarton, where he made fourteen league appearances and scored zero goals.
+Following his stint there, he was sent on loan to Scottish side Albion Rovers, where he made ten league appearances.
+Subsequently, he was sent on loan to Scottish side Dumbarton, where he made fourteen league appearances.

 International career

 Schilte-Brown is a Canada youth international.
 During the summer of 2024, he played for the Canada men's national under-20 soccer team at the 2024 CONCACAF U-20 Championship.